magaerttner/mbqd-website/content/post/2021-wehrl-entropy/index.md

 title: Entropic entanglement now on the arXiv!
 subtitle: Our latest work has appeared on the arXiv.
 We derive a new set of entanglement criteria in phase space that uses the Husimi distribution.
-date: 2021-06-24T18:01:28.484Z
+date: 2021-06-24
-draft: false
-featured: false
+authors:
+- stockdale
 image:
   filename: featured.png
   focal_point: Smart
   preview_only: false
   caption: "Example phase space distributions in the twisted coordinates.
 These are some of the example states we consider in our work."
+projects:
+- entanglement
+tags: ['entropy', 'entanglement']

 ---

 Our new paper, *[Entropic entanglement criteria in phase space](https://arxiv.org/abs/2106.08788)*, has recently appeared on the arXiv!

 It is well known that entanglement is incredibly hard not just to measure, but also to witness.
 In our new paper, we develop a new method to witness entanglement that relies on measuring the entropy.